 Step 1: Start by mashing and measuring out the banana, then add the oil/butter, eggs, and vanilla.

 Step 2: Next whisk together the dry ingredients before folding in the mashed banana mixture.
 Stir well to combine the flour.
-Gluten free flour isn’t like regular all purpose flour and it benefits for a good mixing!
+Gluten-free flour isn’t like regular all-purpose flour and it benefits from a good mixing!

 Step 3: Spread the batter evenly into a prepared loaf pan and bake until puffed in the center, golden brown, and a toothpick inserted into the center comes out clean.

 Step 4: Let cool in the pan for at least 15-20 minutes, then run a butter knife around the edges of the pan to loosen the banana bread before carefully turning it out onto a wire rack.
 Cool completely before slicing.
 I know it’s super hard to wait, but banana bread is best when fully cooled!

 - With softened butter and a drizzle of honey for an extra yummy treat!

 - For breakfast with my Sausage Breakfast Casserole.